 Globalization is a term that is often left vague and undefined, better to conjure up the large panoply of forces that have seemingly imposed similar imperatives across advanced industrialized nations.
 These forces may be understood primarily in terms of the economic pressures arising from the internationalization of the financial markets and trade; the institutional rules and rulings emerging from supranational trade organizations and negotiations; and/or the ideas circulating worldwide that present those economic or institutional forces as imperatives for change.
+These ideas have been liberal-about the need to promote free trade and market competition-or neo-liberal-focusing on the need to roll back the state to free up markets-the main concern in the 1980s and early 1990s-and/or to 'roll out' the state, by using the state to make the markets freer-the focus from the late 1990s on.

 But whether seen mainly as a set of economic, institutional, or ideational forces, globalization has served as a major rationale for governments to alter their countries' macroeconomic policies, by focusing on tight monetary policies, budgetary austerity, low inflation, and caps on public debt and government deficits; their microeconomic policies, by liberalizing their markets, deregulating the rules governing business, privatizating public sector firms, and increasing flexibility in labor markets; and their socioeconomic policies, by cutting social spending and rationalizing social services.
 Although national governments, whether operating alone or in concert through supranational trade organizations, are largely responsible for instituting the liberalizing changes that made globalization possible, they are increasingly subject to the pressures that they have themselves set loose.
-Moreover, when the forces unleashed by globalization exploded into the economic crisis beginning in 2008, national governments along with regional and international institutions were made responsible for trying to clean up the mess.
+Moreover, when the forces unleashed by globalization exploded into the US and European economic crises beginning in 2008, national governments along with regional and international institutions were made responsible for trying to clean up the mess.
 But they had much less capacity to do so than in the past.
+And their ideas about how to do it differed significantly, with the US taking a moderately neo-Keynesian route, the EU, a more conservative 'ordo' liberal (neo-liberalism with rules) approach.